Social Media Videos

 Another key factor that will affect the quality of your videos is the frame rate.
 A higher frame rate will make the video look much smoother, and any movement in the frame will look more crisp and fluid.

-Nowadays many social media platforms support videos in 30 to 60 frames per second, and you should take advantage of that and dial-up your frame rate accordingly.
-As you can imagine a frame rate of 60 would be best if it is supported, but at a minimum, you should be recording in 30 frames per second.
+Nowadays, many social media platforms support videos in 30 to 60 frames per second.
+You can take advantage of that and dial up your frame rate accordingly.
+As you can imagine, a frame rate of 60 would be best if it is supported.
+However, at a minimum, you should be recording in 30 frames per second.

 On a slightly different note, you should always use the same frame rate when recording your video footage – to avoid any issues when you cut it together.